Ekumen-OS/andino-rs/andino_dora_sim/README.md

 </p>

 Runs a dataflow for running the andino MuJoCo simulation along with:
- - keyboard teleoperatation of the robot.
+ - keyboard teleoperation of the robot.
- - object detection using yolo.
+ - object detection using YOLOv8.
- - Rerun visualization.
+ -  `rerun` visualization.

 ```mermaid
         flowchart TB